-Figure 8 displays the impulse responses of output to monetary policy and technology shocks generated by HANK-III (red solid lines with diamonds), as well as HANK-II (red dashed lines).
-In the case of monetary shocks, we see that the possibility of a portfolio adjustment amplifies the response of output.
-In order to get some intuition for this result, consider the budget constraint facing hand-to-mouth households in HANK-III where $E_t(j) = \chi_t(j) = 0$ for the poor hand-to-mouth.
+Figure 9 displays the impulse responses of output to monetary policy and technology shocks generated by HANK-III (solid lines with diamonds), as well as HANK-II (dashed lines).
+In the case of monetary shocks, we see that the possibility of a portfolio adjustment amplifies significantly (but not dramatically) the response of output.
+To get some intuition for this result, consider the budget constraint facing hand-tomouth households, shown in equation (24).